usaid-cs/yesterday-i-learned/random.md

 1. At the height of fidget spinner madness, ["fidget spinner porn" got to top 10](http://www.menshealth.com/sex-women/fidget-spinner-porn-pornhub) among pornhub searches.
 1. To have deaths on your hands is the same as to have blood on your hands, i.e. to be responsible for the deaths.
 1. Samsung reports preventing OLED burn-in by ["avoid keeping a static picture on ... for more than two hours at a time"](http://www.samsung.com/ca/support/skp/faq/441670).
-1. E162 [Betanin](https://en.wikipedia.org/wiki/Betanin) aka Beetroot red is the name of the red food dye.
-Betanin degrades when subjected to light, heat, and oxygen.
 1. Midlife is when you are between the age of 40 and 55.
 Midwife is when you deal with someone else's pregnancy.
 1. [62.1 Tg of chicken eggs was produced in 2009.](https://en.wikipedia.org/wiki/Egg_as_food) That is 2.32 million tonnes of cholesterol.
 1. /r/popular [is](https://www.reddit.com/r/NoStupidQuestions/comments/5ud2pe/difference_between_rpopular_and_rall/) a cleaned up version (or censored, if you want to think of it that way) of /r/all.